antipiot/apliance_pbs/iso/README.txt

    basic system.
 Any other packages you might want to install will be downloaded from the network.

-   The Release Notes for "buster" are available on the Debian web site.
+   The Release Notes for "bullseye" are available on the Debian web site.

 Installing
 ==========